basarat/typescript-compiler-docs/README.md

 ## Fast compilation on watch
 https://github.com/Microsoft/TypeScript/pull/324
 Basically create a copy of the `program` and update it based on changes.
-Mostly inside `tc.ts`
+Mostly inside `tc.ts` the `recompile` function.

 # Tutorials
 **hacking it to add a documentation emitter** http://www.codeproject.com/Articles/635280/TypeScript-Compiler-Documentation-Output